PowerGridModel/msgpack-cxx-pypi/README.md

 **NOTE:** Packages created by this repo only contain the raw source code and not the Python package.
 The Python package can be found in [msgpack](https://pypi.org/project/msgpack/).

+Credits go to the maintainers of the [msgpack-cxx](https://github.com/msgpack/msgpack-c/tree/cpp_master) package.